-- 1) Access Rider's Career Management Platform, Handshake.
+- Access Rider's Career Management Platform, Handshake.
 For instructions on how to login and use Handshake, please review the Handshake Interface Instructions (Appendix C).
-If you are a newly accepted student and starting at Rider University in the upcoming semester, please know you will not have access to Handshake until the beginning of the semester in which you are enrolled to start in. - 2) Get your resume approved by your CDS Career Coach.
+If you are a newly accepted student and starting at Rider University in the upcoming semester, please know you will not have access to Handshake until the beginning of the semester in which you are enrolled to start in. - 2.
+Get your resume approved by your CDS Career Coach.
 All resumes and cover letters are required to be reviewed and approved by a CDS staff member before it can be submitted to a job application.
 All documents require 4-5 business days for review and approval.
 Please plan accordingly and pay close attention to application deadlines.
 Need examples of what approved resumes should look like?
 Check out the Career Planning Guide for major specific and a first-year student resume examples.
-To get your application materials approved: - o Upload your resume and cover letter to the documents page of your Handshake account - Your Career Coach will review your documents, provide feedback, and either approve or require changes - o If your documents have the status of "Changes Required", you must review the feedback and re-upload a revised document or schedule an appointment to meet with your Career Coach to discuss.
-Any job application that has a document with this status attached to it will automatically be withdrawn from consideration if the documents are not approved before the job posting expiration date - 3) Search and apply for student employment positions on Handshake.
+To get your application materials approved: - " Upload your resume and cover letter to the documents page of your Handshake account - " Your Career Coach will review your documents, provide feedback, and either approve or require changes - " If your documents have the status of "Changes Required", you must review the feedback and re-upload a revised document or schedule an appointment to meet with your Career Coach to discuss.
+Any job application that has a document with this status attached to it will automatically be withdrawn from consideration if the documents are not approved before the job posting expiration date - 3.
+Search and apply for student employment positions on Handshake.
 New postings are added daily.
 Students should note that peak on-campus hiring/recruitment occurs at the start of each semester, so plan accordingly.
-Use the "on-campus" filter to only see the positions available at Rider. - 4) Formally request expert assistance on resumes, cover letters, networking skills and interviewing techniques by contacting and making an appointment with the CDS Career Coach in your college: - o College of Business Administration Lindsay Alvarado lalvarado@rider.edu - o College of Liberal Arts and Sciences Lauren Nicolosi Inicolosi @rider.edu - College of Education and Human Services and Westminster College of the Arts Elizabeth Davala - davala@rider.edu
+Use the "oncampus" filter to only see the positions available at Rider. - 4.
+Formally request expert assistance on resumes, cover letters, networking skills and interviewing techniques by contacting and making an appointment with the CDS Career Coach in your college: - " Norm Brodsky College of Business: Elizabeth Davala davala@rider.edu - " College of Arts and Sciences: Lauren Nicolosi Inicolosi@rider.edu - " College of Education: Kim Barberich kbarberich@rider.edu and CDS graduate assistants cdsga@rider.edu